BSteffaniak/dst-demo/README.md

   - List all transactions

 - **Deterministic Simulation Framework**
-  Powered by [`tokio-turmoil`](https://github.com/tokio-rs/turmoil), the app runs in a fully controlled, simulated network and time environment.
+  The app runs in a fully controlled, simulated network and time environment.

 - **Interaction Plans**
   Test scenarios are encoded as **InteractionPlans**, describing sequences of client actions over simulated time, exposing edge cases and time-sensitive bugs.